emmanuel/coreos-stack-bootstrap/README.md

 * etcd
 * fleet

-Fleet is then used to deploy:
+For the control cluster, fleet is then used to deploy:

 * logspout: log collection from all containers, forwards to syslog-gollector
 * syslog-gollector: syslog server on each host, forwards to kafka